micosa97/RNPicker/README.md

 ## What should be?

--changing every TODO - 'any' types - suppose it shouldn't be like
+ - changing every TODO - 'any' types - suppose it shouldn't be like
--extendidng amount of photos on roll dynamically -problem  of ratation ヽ(。_°)ノ
+ - extendidng amount of photos on roll dynamically
+ - problem  of a rotation ヽ(。_°)ノ

 ## What might be?
 better picker